Luxoft/iviLink/README.md

 More useful information may be found on the wiki pages (https://github.com/Luxoft/iviLink/wiki) such as new build features, plans for future.

 For development and testing convenience we have created virtual machine with Ubuntu and iviLink installed.
 It may be freely downladed.
-Here is the usage details: https://github.com/Luxoft/iviLink/wiki/Testing-with-Virtual-Machine
+Here are the usage details: https://github.com/Luxoft/iviLink/wiki/Testing-with-Virtual-Machine

 Even more details may be found on the Project web-site: http://www.ivilink.net